Johanna K.P. Greeson, PhD, MSS, MLSP

 Domestic minor sex trafficking

-Dr. Greeson is also the Managing Faculty Director of the Field Center for Children’s Policy, Practice, & Research – the university’s only interdisciplinary research center that promotes child and family wellbeing.
-In this capacity, she supervises the Nancy Glickenhaus Fellowship in Child Welfare for advanced year MSW students.
+Dr. Greeson also serves as the Managing Faculty Director of the Field Center for Children’s Policy, Practice, & Research, the university’s sole interdisciplinary research center dedicated to promoting child and family well-being.
+In this role, she supervises the Nancy Glickenhaus Fellowship in Child Welfare for advanced MSW students.
+She also directs the Child Wellbeing & Child Welfare specialization for advanced year MSW students.

 Contact